10

 A temple of Zen high above Hong Kong

-Art in every corner: Totalling over 400 pieces, the artwork punctuating the space is as much about decoration as it is atmosphere.
+Art in every corner: Totalling more than 400 pieces, the artwork punctuating the space is as much about decoration as it is atmosphere.
 Each piece has been carefully chosen and commissioned to bolster the sentiment of calm evoked throughout.
 Flitting from abstract ceramics and smooth sculptures etched in marble, sandstone and bronze, to a 40-metre metal installation inspired by water by Hiroshiwata Sawada found in the inner atrium, it brings an added layer of wonder to any stay.

-Finding peace: Whether you’re there on a stopover or embarking on a city break, sizeable rooms and studios rival the average square footage of a Hong Kong apartment.
+Finding peace: Whether you're there on a stopover or embarking on a city break, sizeable rooms and studios rival the average square footage of a Hong Kong apartment.
 The peaceful experience begins with the pioneering paperless check-in that forgoes a registration desk.
 Inside the rooms, each lodging is a restorative space that majors on muted tones with floor-to-ceiling windows showcasing the city beyond.
 Clean lines yield to curving window sofas, while warm lighting and sculptural accents and coffee table books finish the look.
 The addition of limestone bathtubs and spa-esque lighting solidify its status as a masterpiece of pared-back luxury.
+The signature André Fu suite can be found just below the cloud-scraping top-floor restaurant and boasts sweeping views of the Hong Kong skyline best enjoyed from the dining room that seats 18 guests or your own personal massage room.

 Key Information